Primordial non-Gaussianities from inflation

 It might not be immediately obvious why the last term on the first line was explicitly extracted, since it is already proportional to one of the pieces in the second term, but it will produce a term that matches with one already present on the second line of the definition for ${\cal F}_B$, which contains the spatial-derivative part of the $\zeta$ equation of motion.

-Notice that the second of the dynamical terms looks as though it is second order in the slowly rolling parameters, although it is actually of even higher order.
+Notice that the second of the dynamical terms looks as though it is second order in the slow-roll parameters, although it is actually of even higher order.
 To make this fact apparent, integrate a factor $\dot\zeta\zeta$ by parts, so that

 What has thus been learned is that the first term in the cubic action can be rewritten as

 where

 is something that has no dynamical effect in an inflationary background, and where